 I leave with a sense of peace.

 I can’t buy corn for every man/woman/child begging in the market.
 I can’t rescue everyone.
-However, the solution is not to ignore people unless I can “save” them.
+However, the solution is not to unless I can “save” them.
 Instead, I can respond moment by moment- seeking God in each individual case, for each individual child of God.
 I don’t need a consistent “plan”, just an open heart and open eyes.

 “Lord, may I not shut my eyes to avoid wrestling with the hard issues.
 Increase my faith that you will instruct me with every person I meet.”